Joint Venture vs Partnership Differences

-- There can be minimum 2 members in a partnership organization, and the maximum cap of partners is 10 when it comes to the banking industry or trade and 20 for other businesses.
+- There can be a minimum of 2 members in a partnership organization, and the maximum cap of partners is 10 when it comes to the banking industry or trade and 20 for other businesses.

 Joint Venture vs Partnership Infographics

 - A Joint Venture is a type of business disposition or setup which is basically established for attaining a specific project, task, and activity.
-On the other hand, the contractual agreement between two or more than Two individuals of sound mind for running the business and sharing the triple bottom line thence is known as the Partnership.
+On the other hand, the contractual agreement between two or more than two individuals of sound mind for running the business and sharing the triple bottom line thence is known as the Partnership.

 - The parties associated or concerned with the joint venture are called as co-venturers while on the other hand the essential members or elements of the partnership are called